zulip/zulip/docs/new-feature-tutorial.rst

 will run even if the changes are made in another browser window.
 In this example most of the changes are on the backend, so no UI updates are required.

-This example is based on an actual Zulip feature, and you can review [the original commit in the Zulip git repo](https://github.com/zulip/zulip/commit/5b7f3466baee565b8e5099bcbd3e1ccdbdb0a408).
-(Note that Zulip has since been upgraded from
-Django 1.6 to 1.8, so the migration format has changed.)